-You could also make a batch of Crispy Roasted Garbanzo Beans or Chipotle Hummus or Mung Bean Hummus to round things out and add more plant-based options.
+You could also make a batch of crispy Roasted Chickpeas or Chipotle Hummus or Mung Bean Hummus to round things out and add more plant-based options.
 I also added a little pot of fig jam (store bought), and I think that a small bowl of my Spicy Pickled Onions would be delightful.

 5. Add your carbs

 You can hardly have a cheese board without some great crackers or bread to top things off.

 I like to choose 2-3 different types of crackers, at least one of which is gluten free.
 On this particular vegetarian cheese board I’ve got cheesy oat crackers and gluten-free sesame crackers.